joeypiccola/HPServerAutomationAgent-chocolatey/README.md

 #HP Server Automation Chocolatey Package

-This is a Chocolatey package to install and uninstall the HP Server Automation Agent.
+This is a Chocolatey package to install and uninstall the HP Server Automation Agent (HPSA).

 ###Install
 The install is standard with the exception of a custom switch in place to detect the local system hostname which will then determine what gateway will be used for the install.